-Design Philosophy - Concept of Elastic method, ultimate load method and limit state method -Limit State philosophy - IS code provisions - load and load combinations - Stress and strain relationship of reinforcing steel and concrete
+Design Philosophy - Concept of Elastic method, ultimate load method and limit state method -Limit State philosophy - IS code provisions - load and load combinations - Stress and strain relationship of reinforcing steel and concrete.
+Use of IS456 Code

-Limit state design of Beams - Analysis and design of singly and doubly reinforced beams and analysis of T- beam
+Limit state design of Beams - Analysis and design of singly and doubly reinforced beams and analysis of T- beam.
+Use of IS456 Code

 Limit state design of Slabs - Design of one way simply supported and continuous slab.
-Design of two-way rectangular slab subjected to uniformly distributed load for various boundary conditions, Design of staircase (dog-legged).
+Design of two-way rectangular slab subjected to uniformly distributed load for various boundary conditions, Design of staircase (dog- legged).
+Use of IS456 Code & SP16 Code

-Limit state design of column - Design of short axially loaded RC columns, RC Columns with uniaxial moment
+Limit state design of column - Design of short axially loaded RC columns, RC Columns with uniaxial moment.
+Use of IS456 Code & SP16 Code

-Limit state design of Footing - Loads on foundation, types of footing, Design of axially loaded square footing
+Limit state design of Footing - Loads on foundation, types of footing, Design of axially loaded square footing.
+Use of IS456 Code & SP16 Code